christo-pr/blogposts/How_do_I_write_React.md

 ```

 There's a shortcut for `Fragment` that you can use instead: `<> ... </>` but you have to choose when to use it, since this shortcut **doesn't accept any prop**
-while the `Fragment` let you use the `key` prop, which you can use when creating elements within a loop.
+while the `Fragment` component let you use the `key` prop, which is helpfull when creating elements within a loop.

 # Organize your dependencies

 When I started to work with javascript, I love how the community helps to solve any kind of issue.
 Almost anything you would need when creating an app is likely to have it's own library/sdk than can help you with that.
-At first glance, that's good, but it can lead you to a __lazyness__ development where you are used to find a library for nearly any feature you'd need, so when you don't find the library, you start thinking that
+At first glance, that's good, but it can lead you to a ***lazyness*** development, where you are used to find a library for nearly any feature you'd need, so when you don't find the library, you start thinking that
 it might be hard to do (at least that was what I though :sad:).

-In order to remove that bad habit of **depend** a lot of my **dependencies** (that's what the name stands for ??), I started to take a look to the code that included on my projects, and that's how I realize that some of it
+In order to remove that bad habit of **depend** a lot of my **dependencies** (that's what the name stands for ??), I started to take a look to the code that I included on my projects, and that's how I realize that some of it
-it's really simple that It might wont worth to be included, and can be just a new file in the `utils/` folder.
+it's really simple that it might wont worth to be included, and can be just a new file in the `utils/` folder.

 I also try to think twice before install a dependencie that's kinda small (I used to include [momentjs](https://momentjs.com) on each project that I needed to present a simple formatted date)
-so my `node_modules/` folder doesn't grow too much.
+so my `node_modules/` folder doesn't grow up too much.

 ##### Versioning on your dependencies

-**Versionin** is a huge problem on the Javascript environment (I supposed that all languages have this problem), you install the version 9.0 of a dependecy, and it works perfectly on your React 16.3, but then after a few
+**Versionin** is a huge problem on the Javascript environment (I supposed that all languages have this problem).
+You install the version 9.x of a dependecy, and it works perfectly on your React 16.3, but then after a few
-months (or event weeks) in production a new version of that libary came out, and you just deploy normally to production and `npm install` do its job.
-Next, you have a white screen (no matter how many times you reload the page) presented
+months (or event weeks) in production a new version of that libary came out, and you just deploy normally to production, then `npm install` do it's job.
+Next, you have a white screen (no matter how many times you reload the page) presented to your users, ugh!!
-to your users.

 With npm, you can use [Range versions](https://github.com/npm/node-semver#ranges) to control the version of your dependecies, by default it's configure to use the **caret range**, that means patch and minor updates are allowed